Sales Contest Part 2: How to design Sales Contest for a New Product Launch

 Challenges create an exciting competition between the reps or teams (individual/team-wise contests) to sell more of the new product

 Scorecards help in keeping a track of the progress of your rep’s performance in the contest.

-SmartWinnr provides an easy way for you create these individual and team-wise challenges and track the performance in a scorecard.
+SmartWinnr provides an easy way for you to create these individual and team-wise challenges and track the performance in a scorecard.